-The City of Rochester consumed approximately 670 million gallons of drinking water in 2014.
+The City of Rochester consumed approximately 696 million gallons of drinking water in 2015.
 The surface water treatment facility is our primary supply, which draws from the Rochester Reservoir.
 Water is diverted from the Berrys River watershed and stored in the reservoir and Round Pond.
 The City also produces drinking water from the Cocheco well treatment plant.
 The distribution system supplies potable water to every tap and hydrant and consists of approximately 120 miles of water main, three water storage tanks, five water booster stations and approximately 8,000 service connections.

-The City of Rochester operates a surface water filtration facility 24 hours per day, seven days per week.
+The City of Rochester operates the surface water filtration facility 24 hours per day, seven days per week.
 Our operators are required to maintain certifications and participate in training programs.
 Our two water treatment facilities are capable of treating approximately 5.5 million gallons of water per day.
 The treatment process at the surface water plant removes impurities from the water through oxidation, coagulation, flocculation, settling and filtration.
 Water then flows by gravity into the distribution system to your home or business.
 Treatment at the well consists of aeration to remove dissolved carbon dioxide and is pumped from the site into the distribution system.
 Both facilities add chlorine for disinfection, fluoride to promote strong teeth, sodium bicarbonate to increase the alkalinity, and blended phosphate for corrosion control.

-Our raw water quality fluctuates seasonally, with turbidity and color averaging 1.5NTU and 40ptcu; TOC from 4-6mg/l; and pH from 5.5 to 6.5.
-Finished water production typically enters the distribution system at less than 0.030NTU, 0ptcu, <1.9mg/l TOC, 7.3 pH, 1.60 mg/l free chlorine, and a hardness of 20-30 mg/l.
+Raw surface water quality fluctuates seasonally, with turbidity and color averaging 1.5NTU and 40ptcu; TOC from 4-7mg/l; and pH from 5.5 to 6.5.
+Raw groundwater quality, specifically dissolved carbon dioxide and manganese, fluctuates based on withdrawal rates.